Journal Logo

 ISSN 0963-8253

-For over 60 years FORUM: for comprehensive education has been the pre-eminent focal point for topical and informed analysis – very often highly forthright and critical – of all aspects of United Kingdom government policy as it influences the education of children from primary through to higher education.
+FORUM: for comprehensive education publishes indispensable analysis, informed comment and, when necessary, forthright criticism of all aspects of United Kingdom government policy as it influences the education of children from primary through to higher education.

 Editorial Board